-In the case of audit, none of the four variables made the average mean of 3, which is the acceptable level, as shown in Figure 8.
-This is a clear indication that much effort should be devoted to the audit aspects of the safety management system.
-This is in support of Stolzer et al. (2018), who posited that efficient tracking systems should be developed involving accountable personnel, appropriate standards for correction, hazard rating, potential consequences and probability, and corrective actions required.
-Figure 9 shows the overall level of resilient safety management systems in the Ghanaian construction industry.
+In the case of the audit, none of the four variables made the average mean of 3, which is the acceptable level, as shown in Figure 8.
+This is a clear indication that much effort should be devoted to the audit aspects of the SMS.
+This is in support of Stolzer et al. (2018), who posited that efficient tracking systems should be developed involving accountable personnel, appropriate standards for correction, hazard rating, potential consequences and probability and corrective actions required.
+Figure 9 shows the overall level of resilient SMSs in the Ghanaian construction industry.